What is the cost of pursuing an MS in the US?

 The entire cost for other universities’ MS programs range between 30 and 50 Lakh rupees, with the location being a major variable along with whether the university is state-run or private.

-Is it possible for a non-Computer Science graduate to pursue a PhD in Computer Science?
+Is it possible for a non-CS graduate to pursue a PhD in CS?

 It’s common for students outside computer science and electrical engineering to attend grad school in computer science.